hannesdatta/course-odcm/content/_index.md

 Students pass this course if the final course grade (i.e., the weighted average of the individual components; weights indicated above) is ≥ 5.5, and the exam is passed (≥ 5.5).

-<sup>1</sup>Self- and peer-assessment: The team project is subject to self- and peer assessment, i.e., students' grades will be corrected upwards or downwards, depending on their own contribution to the overall team effort.
+[^2]: The team project is subject to *self- and peer assessment*, i.e., students' grades will be corrected upwards or downwards, depending on their own contribution to the overall team effort.
 Students provide written feedback to each other once during the course, and score themselves and their team members on, among others, the quantity and quality of their contributions.

 <!-- take home exercise: just submit; you get "DONE" on it as per the deadline -- make sure students stay up-to-date w/ the content